dzackgarza/Qual-Review-and-Solutions/Complex Analysis/UGA Questions/Complex_Analysis_Problems.md

 \forall 0 < r < 1,\qquad g\qty{\theset{\abs{z} < r}} \subseteq f\qty{\theset{\abs{z} < r}}
 .\]

+> The first part of this problem asks for a statement of the Schwarz lemma.

 # Spring 2020 Homework 1

 ## 1